-The higher a building a goes, the higher the effects of lateral forces such as wind on the structure become.
+The higher a building goes, the higher the effects of lateral forces such as the wind on the structure become.
 Shear walls are often used for providing lateral stability against destabilising actions of wind in reinforced concrete structures.
 Shear walls can be independently relied on to provide lateral stability in a building, or sometimes other elements such as beams, columns, and staircases can interact with shear walls to provide the required lateral stiffness to a building.

 Shear-wall frame interaction for resisting lateral forces is usually complex and may involve tedious manual calculations.
 However, this can be made simple by using finite element analysis software.
 It is however easy to transfer wind load manually to shear walls without recourse to the columns.
 This is the concept that this article explores.

 Analysis of Coupled Shear Wall Under the Effect of Wind Load